fagneroc/terraform-github-repository/README.md

-# GitHub Terraform Automation
+# GitHub Repository Automation with Terraform

-This repository automates the creation and management of repositories on GitHub, including necessary files, permissions and webhooks using Terraform.
+This project automates the creation and management of repositories on GitHub, including necessary files, permissions and webhooks using Terraform.
-The automation is triggered through GitHub Actions workflows.
+The automation is triggered through GitHub Actions workflows that identify pushes to the main branch.

 ## Features